Suceava: German Roman Catholic and Lutheran churches

-During the late Modern Age up until the early 1940s, a sizable German community lived in Suceava.
-They were of both Roman Catholic and Evangelical Lutheran faith.
-These German-speaking colonists who were settled by the Austrian Empire in the town proper can trace their origins most notably to the territories of present-day southern Germany, Austria, and the Czech Republic (more specifically Bohemia or the Bohemian Forest), being thus both Roman Catholics and Protestants (more specifically Evangelical Lutherans).
+During the late Modern Age up until the early 1940s, a sizeable ethnic German community lived in the town of Suceava.
+They were of both Roman Catholic and Lutheran faith.
+These German-speaking colonists who were settled by the Austrian Empire in the town proper can trace their origins most notably to the territories of present-day southern Germany, Austria, and the Czech Republic (more specifically Bohemia or the Bohemian Forest), being thus both Roman Catholics and Protestants (more specifically Lutherans).

-Several religious buildings that served both aforementioned religious denominations can still be found today both in the town proper and in the Ițcani neighbourhood, where a bygone community of ethnic Germans (stemming from the contemporary Rhineland-Palatinate land in Germany) once lived in sizable numbers.
+Several religious buildings that served both aforementioned religious denominations can still be found today both in the town proper and in the Ițcani neighbourhood, where a bygone community of ethnic Germans (stemming from the contemporary Rhineland-Palatinate land in Germany) once lived in sizeable numbers.

 Armenian Orthodox churches

 In the past, Suceava used to have an important Armenian community as well.
 Their cultural and historical legacy is highlighted by a series of well preserved religious buildings that still exist to this today.

 The most representative ecclesiastical landmark established by the local Armenian population is Zamca Monastery (the term Zamca can actually trace its linguistic origin to Polish, denoting as such a 'fortified place' and being named this way by King Jan Sobieski of Poland in 1691), a fortified complex of buildings located on a plateau at the western point of the contemporary city.

 Zamca Monastery was constructed between 1551 and 1606 and its church is dedicated to Saint Auxentius.
 Along with the church, the monastery includes several buildings made of stone and a defensive wall that surrounds the whole medieval complex.

 Between Zamca Monastery and the city center there are two more Armenian Orthodox churches.
 Church of Saint Simon (also known as The Red Tower Church because of its bell tower) was founded in 1513.
 The bell tower was constructed in 1551.

 The church has an old Armenian cemetery in the proximity and a chapel that was built in 1902 (Pruncul Chapel).
 Church of the Holy Cross was established in 1521 and was renovated several times in its history.
 The Armenian parsonage is located near the church, along with several old tomb stones.

 Hagigadar Monastery is another medieval complex built by the local Armenians.
 It was founded in 1512–1513, and is located on the south-western proximity of the town, on a valley near European route E85.